friemen/reactnet/README.md

 [![Build Status](https://travis-ci.org/friemen/reactnet.png?branch=master)](https://travis-ci.org/friemen/reactnet)

-The goal is a core for a reactive library that is designed to avoid inconsistencies and bouncing effects and handles infinite loops caused by cyclic dependencies gracefully.
+The goal is a core for a reactive library that is designed to avoid inconsistencies and bouncing effects and gracefully handles infinite loops caused by cyclic dependencies.

 It will be the core of a [reactor](https://github.com/friemen/reactor) re-implementation.

 ## Introduction